yieme/gipjson/README.md

 ## Note

-GeoIP data other than country as ```zz``` is only available once the application has been deployed to Google App Engine.
+GeoIP data other than country as ```ZZ``` is only available once the application has been deployed to Google App Engine.

 ## License